Future Nostalgia: Songs

-"Good in Bed", is a hip hop, R&B and funk-pop song, which was widely compared to the works of Lily Allen.
+"Good in Bed", is a hip hop-pop hybrid, which was widely compared to the works of Lily Allen.
 Its production uses off-kilter jazz piano plinking, gum-popping sound effects, and lo-fi keys, with fairy-like backing vocal harmonies, and Lipa contributing high octave whispers.
 The album's sole explicit track, it uses bad, mad, and sad rhymes, with lyrics about a relationship where good sex is the only thing holding two people together.
+The part of the chorus where "Ba-a-a-a-ad" is sung in Good In Bed is microtonal, descending from an E♭ to a C (3 semitones) in 5 notes (4 intervals) in the key of F Major.
+When interpreting the E♭ as the harmonic seventh of the root, this descending chromatic melody corresponds to the 28th to 24th harmonics of the root, because that also goes from the harmonic seventh to the perfect fifth in exactly 5 notes (4 intervals).
 Future Nostalgia closes with "Boys Will Be Boys", a baroque pop and chamber pop ballad turned anthem, with gospel elements.
 Lipa makes use of belting and chanting, over a melodramatic melody, disco beats, layered choral arrangements, marching band drums, and orchestral strings.
 Lyrically, the song speaks about the growing pains girls experience and how they have to grow up so fast, taking aim at male violence, sexual harassment, toxic masculinity, double standards, and misogyny, while having empowerment and feminism themes.